What's New

 Shire Services’ Role in the Celebrations

-Shire Services expresses its gratitude to all involved, especially the pupils, whose energy and enthusiasm made the commemoration truly memorable.
+We express our gratitude to all involved, especially the pupils, whose energy and enthusiasm made the commemoration truly memorable.

 Lauren Moore and Claire Downing